Linear regression and its inference on noisy network-linked data: Extension to Laplacian individual effects

 \begin{thm}[Concentration of perturbed projection for the Laplacian] Let ${w}_1,..., w_n$ and $\lambda_1\le\lambda_2\le \cdots \le\lambda_n$ be eigenvectors and corresponding eigenvalues of $\e L = \e D-\e A$ and similarly, let $\hat{w}_1,..., \hat{ w}_n$ and $\hat{\lambda}_1\le\hat{\lambda}_2\le\cdots\le \hat{\lambda}_n$ be the eigenvectors and eigenvalues of $L=D-A$.
 Denote $W = ({w}_1,...,{w}_K)$ and $\hat{W} = (\hat{{w}}_1,...,\hat{{w}}_K)$.
 Assume that Assumption~\ref{ass:eigen-gap laplacian} holds and $d \ge C\log{n}$ for a sufficiently large constant $C$.
 Then for any fixed unit vector ${v}$, with high probability we have

 where $\|W\|_{\infty}$ denotes the largest absolute value of entries in $W$. \end{thm}

 Compared to the bound for the adjacency matrix in Theorem~\ref{thm:projection-concentration}, the bound in Theorem~\ref{thm:projection-concentration-Laplacian} contains a new term $n\|W\|_\infty^2$.
-When $\e L$ is incoherent, $\|W\|_\infty^2$ is of order $1/n$ and therefore the upper bound is in the order of $\sqrt{K\log^2n}/d$.
+When $\e L$ is incoherent, $\|W\|_\infty^2$ is of order $1/n$ (for example under stochastic block model) and therefore the upper bound is in the order of $\sqrt{K\log^2n}/d$.
 Both the term $n\|W\|_\infty^2$ and the extra $\sqrt{\log n}$ factor are results of the deviation of node degrees from their expected values.

 \begin{coro}[Small projection perturbation, Laplacian case] Assume that $L$ is used as $\hat{P}$ in Algorithm~\ref{algo:estimation-most-general} and $P = \e L$.
 If Assumption~\ref{ass:eigen-gap laplacian} holds and $d$ is sufficiently large so that